ExtendedXmlSerializer/home/README.md

   <Value>Calculated</Value>
 </TestClass>
 ```
-You can migrate (read) old version of xml using migrations:
+You can migrate (read) old version of XML using migrations:
 ```C#
 	public class TestClassConfig : ExtendedXmlSerializerConfig<TestClass>
     {